Isn't Lamaze all about the breathing?

 What is your refund policy?

-In the event that I have to cancel a class/series for any reason, I offer a full refund.
+In the event that I have to cancel a class/series for any reason, I will give each student a full refund.

-If I receive less than one week’s notice, there will not be a refund given, although you may apply the amount paid toward another class or service.
+If I receive less than one week’s notice of cancellation, there will not be a refund given for group classes/series, but you may apply the amount paid toward another class or service that takes place in the next 4 months.
 Please keep this in mind if you are registering for a course after your 37-week mark.

 Do you ever cancel classes or series?